CECS students impacted by COVID-19 travel restriction FAQs

 - Advice on transferring degrees into a CECS program.

-- Advice on cross-institutional study (i.e. studying at another Australian university and counting the results towards your ANU program).
+- Advice on cross-institutional study (for instance, studying at another Australian university and counting the results towards your ANU program).

 How can I book an academic consultation?

-Students can book an appointment to meet with a CECS Academic Advisor through our online booking system; however, please be advised that Student Services is typically booked out in Orientation Week and Week 1 of the semester, due to student induction activities and events.
-Alternatively, if you would like us to confirm that you are on track with your enrolments and graduation you can complete an online CECS Degree Health Check request.
+Students can book an appointment to meet with a CECS Academic Adviser through our online booking system.
+Please note that Student Services is typically booked out in Orientation Week and Week 1 of the semester, due to student induction activities and events.

 When is CECS Student Services open?

-We are open Monday to Friday from 9am - 5pm (excluding public holidays).
-We're located in the CSIT Building (#108) on the second floor (Room N202).
+We are open Monday to Friday from 9am-5pm (excluding public holidays).